offsoc/onionplan/docs/scenarios/discovery.md

             * REQUIRE that plugins use Tor to do their queries if those are made outside their local network, to increase privacy and censorship resistance.
-            * Allow for wildcard plugins to enable opportunistic service discovery.
+            * Allow for wildcard plugins to enable opportunistic Onion Discovery.
             * Keep the "priority" config in order to allow multiple plugins handling discoveries of regular domains using different methods.
 2. Implement the Tor NS API on C Tor if it's possible to include that in the C